-Servant Life makes every effort to keep you
+Servant Life makes every effort to

-safe during your entire experience with us.
-We visit every location before sending a group and work with partners in the country who are familiar with the area we will be staying in and working in.
+keep you safe during your entire experience with us.
+We carefully evaluate each location before sending a team, and work with partners in the location who are familiar with the area in which you will be staying and working.
 We research and plan the safest places for you to eat, stay, work and play.
-In general, you should always be cautious and aware of your surroundings when you are traveling in a different context.
+In general, you should always be cautious and aware of your surroundings when you are traveling internationally.